nobodyishappy/tp/docs/UserGuide.md

 You can see that the UI is divided into four main parts:

-- Command Box: This is where you enter your command into the app.
+* Command Box: This is where you enter your command into the app.
-- Message Box: After you entered a command, the message showing the result of a command will be shown here.
+* Message Box: After you entered a command, the message showing the result of a command will be shown here.
-- Person List: Displays the list of people stored in your app.
+* Person List: Displays the list of people stored in your app.
-  - Each person
+  * Each person has a **name** that is displayed beside their number on the list.
+As names are the most natural way for you to distinct between people, we made it the most notable part for person so that you can look at different people with ease.
+  * Under the name are other personal information of a person.
+From top to bottom, they are **phone number, address and email**.
+These additional information are used when you need to contact a friend or group mate about any issues you might have.
+  * Additional information that will be shown later is the **tasks assigned to a person**.
+When a task is assigned to a person, that task will be displayed as a block under the person's name.
+In this image, there are no tasks assigned to any person.
-- Task List: Displays the list of tasks stored in your app.
+* Task List: Displays the list of tasks stored in your app.
-  - Each task
+  * Each task has a **task name** beside their number on the list.
+Similar to person, names are the best way for you to distinct between tasks, so we choose it to be the most notable part in each task.
+  * Beside task name is another essential aspect for managing tasks, which is **task status**.
+A task can either be
+<span style="color:green">Done</span> or <span style="color:red">Not Done</span>.
+Therefore, when you look at tasks,
+you would prioritize tasks that are unfinished before those that are done already.
+  * Under the task name is task priority, which can be <span style="color:green">Low</span>, <span style="color:yellow">Medium</span>, or <span style="color:red">High</span>.
+This also determines how important a task is so you can choose which one to finish first.
+  * Under the task priority is task description, which contains the details of a task that task name did not cover.
+  * Another additional information that was left out in this part is task deadline.
+Deadline contains a date and time and it tells you when a task is due so that you can plan accordingly.

 Now, let's try to add a task into our task list.
 Type `addtask n/MA HW d/math homework 4 week 12 p/high` into the command box and press Enter.
 The result should be similar to this: